VisualFP/docs/SA/design_concept/content/results/outlook_ide.typ

 Haskell programmers could find use in such a tool as well.
 Specifically, debugging tools could offer an advantage over a pure textual development approach.
-Visual representation would be equivalent to textual code, so VisualFP could be considered a new tool in the toolbox of seasoned Haskell programmers.
+Visual representations would be equivalent to textual code, so VisualFP could be considered a new tool in the toolbox of seasoned Haskell programmers.

 Full compatibility with a typical Haskell project would not be a trivial goal.
 A deep integration with #ac("GHC"), Cabal, etc., would be necessary.